Alexander A. Nedviga / Shutterstock

-Metallic zinc was produced in the 13th century A.D. in India by reducing calamine with organic substances such as wool.
-It was not until 1746, that it was rediscovered by Marggraf who showed that it could be obtained by reducing calamine with charcoal.
+Metallic zinc was produced in India by reducing calamine with organic substances like wool, in the 13th century A.D., Marggraf rediscovered zinc in 1746 and showed that metallic zinc could also be synthesized by reducing calamine with charcoal.

 - Electric batteries

-Cathodic zinc is 99.99% pure and is used on hulls of ships/ocean-going vessels or attached to underground pipelines to reduce electrolytic corrosion.
+Due to the 99.99% purity of cathodic zinc, it is used on hulls of ships/ocean-going vessels or fixed to underground pipelines to minimize electrolytic corrosion.

-Zinc powder is used in pyrotechnics, in paints, as a reducing agent and catalysts, in rubbers as a secondary dispersing agent and to increase flexing and to produce Sherardised steel.
+Zinc powder is used as a reducing agent and catalyst, in paints, and in pyrotechnics.
+Moreover, it is used as a secondary dispersing agent and to enhance flexing in rubbers, as well as to produce sherardized steel.

 Zinc alloys are used in applications like auto and appliance parts, die-castings for decorative parts, novelties, locks, hardware, and toys.